sayeemabdullah/React-Cribsheet/README.md

 And on the other hand, a **Stateful Class Component** is implemented as a JavaScript class with state and render.
 Here the **state** is where we store property values that belong to the component and **render** is to display the specified HTML code inside the specified HTML element.

-The structure of a simple stateful class component is like below:
+The structure of a simple stateful class component is as shown below:

 ``` js